eli64s/readme-ai/docs/docs/examples/models/openai/gpt-3.5-turbo/README-Postgresql.md

 ### 🔷 Installation

-Build buenavista from the source and intsall dependencies:
+Build buenavista from the source and install dependencies:

 1. **Clone the repository:**